 Ceramic knives are able to scratch the top of your porcelain.
 Therefore, cutting and slicing on a cutting board is smart.
 Just no reason to chance it.

 Most of the time, porcelain does not need to be sealed because the glazing on porcelain already protects against liquid penetration.
-Still, specific brands of porcelain will benefit from sealing upon application.
+Still, specific brands of porcelain or unglazed porcelain will benefit from sealing upon application.

 However, sealing once upon installation is a good idea for certain brands of porcelain that are polished.

 So, sealing is rarely needed but just a point to clarify when purchasing porcelain.

 The particular color, pattern, texture, and edge style will affect the final price along with the sink and cooktop cutouts, seams, and the overall complexity of the installation.